AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 ## Events

 Changes made in Live Edit mode lead to data changes.
-In this case we use events to inform user about those changes.
+Events can be used to track and handle the changes.

 ### Data Tree Events

 #### move

-The data tree will dispatch the "move" event when we change the Gantt chart tree structure.
+The data tree dispatches the "move" event when the Gantt chart tree structur is changed.
 Gantt chart dispatch this when it catches the live mode changes in Gantt charts' data structure made by user.
 It has several fields:

- - "type": the event type (anychart.enums.EventType.TREE\_ITEM\_MOVE)
+ - "type": the event type (anychart.enums.EventType.TREE\_ITEM\_MOVE),
- - "source", the data item where we move our item from
+ - "source", the data item where item is moved from,
- - "sourceIndex": the "source" item index
+ - "sourceIndex": the "source" item index,
- - "target": the data item where we move our item into
+ - "target": the data item where item is moved to,
- - "targetIndex": the target item index
+ - "targetIndex": the target item index,
- - "item": finally, this is the item we have moved (dragged and dropped).
+ - "item": the item moved (dragged and dropped).

- For example: we moved the parent item "Part 1" inside another parent item, "Part 3", making the Gantt tree arborize.
+ For example: the parent item "Part 1" is moved inside another parent item, "Part 3", making the Gantt tree arborize.
 Then the "move" event will be dispatched with these parameters:

   - type: anychart.enums.EventType.TREE\_ITEM\_MOVE
   - source: null